static, CMS, e-commerce and mobile friendly?

 Browsing such a fixed size website means constantly having to zoom in and out, scroll sideways to read the text and activate touch screen links that have become way too small for human fingers!

-However, new technologies have been developed that allow the content of a website to respond instantly to the size of the screen on which it is being viewed... rescaling itself automatically, whilst still maintaining the site's overall design integrity.
+However, new technologies have been developed that allow the content of a website to respond instantly to the size of the screen on which it is being viewed, rescaling itself automatically whilst still retaining the site's overall design integrity.

 Every site I build is fully responsive & mobile friendly.

-A footnote: Google have issued notice that non-responsive sites are now being marked down in search results.
+A footnote: Google now significantly downgrades non-responsive sites in its search results.

-The alternative is for you to secure a Merchant account with your own bank and use an external 'Gateway' such as Worldpay or Sagepay to process your customer's card payments.
+The alternative is for you to secure a Merchant account with your own bank and use an external 'Gateway' such as Stripe or Sagepay to process your customer's card payments.

 Although transaction fees may be half that of Paypal, your bank will levy a monthly charge for the service and you can expect set-up costs upwards of £150, depending on the chosen provider.